denten-books/plain-text/0-intro.md

 illegible.
 It never makes it into the hermeneutic circle.

-In making the case for computational poetics, I am helped by recent scholarship in historically- and philosophically-inflected studies of media, software, hardware, science, and technology.[^ln0-influences] My notion of poetics builds also on the long history of literary theory, combined here with practices borrowed from software engineering and computer science.
-A materialist poetics, in the way I am using it here, concerns itself simply with the construction of literary space.
+In making the case for computational poetics, I am helped by recent scholarship in historically- and philosophically-inflected studies of media and technology.[^ln0-influences] My notion of poetics builds also on the long history of literary theory, in the genealogy of formalist and structuralist schools.
 My approach is not however limited to the canonical, straight-ahead structuralisms of Roman Jakobson or Jonathan Culler.
-I am borrowing rather from a more peripheral tradition represented best by third culture thinkers like Viktor Shklovsky and Vilém Flusser, consummate immigrants both, who extracted a literary and a media theory respectively out of the fabric of their migration.
+I am borrowing rather from a more peripheral tradition represented best by third culture thinkers like Viktor Shklovsky and Vilém Flusser, consummate immigrants both, who extracted a methodology out of the fabric of their migration.

 Flusser in particular considered the condition of unease that comes with migration, both physical and mental, to be a type of information processing.